 Six hundred miles off of the coast of Ecuador, the Galapagos Islands straddle the equator, a unique world of tortoises weighing up to 500 pounds, artic penguins, fun loving sea lions, pink flamingos and blue footed-bobbies.
 Everyone knows, of course, that it was this archipelago that provided Charles Darwin with the living laboratory that he used to develop his famous Theory of Evolution in the 19th century.

 It was a North American airbase.
-From here you will either catch a five minute bus ride to the dock or embark your yacht or you’ll take a bus to the south of the island, a ten minute journey to the channel that separates Baltra and Santa Cruz.
-Here a ten minute boat ride brings you to the northern most point on Santa Cruz where a bus will take you across the island arriving forty five minutes later in Puerto Ayora.
+From here you will either catch a five minute bus ride to the dock, embark your yacht or you’ll take a bus to the south of the island, a ten minute journey to the channel that separates Baltra and Santa Cruz.
+Here a ten minute boat ride will take you to the northern most point on Santa Cruz where a bus will take you across the island arriving forty five minutes later in Puerto Ayora.

-Home to the capital and administrative centre of the Galapagos Islands, Puerto Baquerizo Moreno, situated on the western side of the island.
+Home to the capital and administrative centre of the Galapagos Islands, Puerto Baquerizo Moreno is located on the western side of the island.
 The two main visitor sites here are kicker Rock and Isla Lobos.
-On approach to Puerto Baquerizo it is not unusual to see a school of dolphins swimming alongside your yacht.
+While approaching Puerto Baquerizo it is not unusual to see a school of dolphins swimming alongside your yacht.

 The two visitor sites are Punta Suarez on the western tip and Gardner Bay on the eastern side.
-The former offers its visitors spectacular 30 m high cliffs inhabited by numerous birds; masked boobies, Galapagos doves.
-Hood mocking birds, the cactus and warbler finches and waved albatrosses.
-Walking on the edge of the cliffs permits a spectacular view of the blowhole, a tunnel connected with the sea that spurts a shower of water 15 to 30 m, high.
+The former offers its visitors spectacular 30 m high cliffs inhabited by numerous birds; masked boobies, Galapagos doves, hood mocking birds, cacti, warbler finches and waved albatrosses.
+Walking on the edge of the cliffs permits a spectacular view of the blowhole, a tunnel connected with the sea that spurts a shower of water 15 m to 30 m high.
 You will also see sea lions and marine iguanas basking in the sun, and the largest lava lizard in the Galapagos Gardner Bay offers a fantastic golden beach and fabulous snorkelling.

-Located directly east of Santa Cruz Island this is the smallest of the 13 large islands at 1 Km by 130 meters.
-After a dry landing your hike will take you from the shore which is usually covered in sea lions to the other side of the island to see the land iguanas.
+Located directly east of Santa Cruz Island this is the smallest of the 13 large islands.
+After a dry landing your hike will take you from the shore which is usually covered with sea lions to the other side of the island to see the land iguanas.
 On your return, you may see various marine iguanas.

-The central island in the Galapagos and home of the main port, Puerto Ayora and Charles Darwin Research Station.
-The largest town in Galapagos hosts numerous hotels, restaurants, shops, etc. A 2 Km walk will bring you to one of the best beaches in the Galapagos: Tortuga Bay.
+This is the central island in the Galapagos and home of the main port, Puerto Ayora, and the Charles Darwin Research Station.
+The largest town in Galapagos hosts numerous hotels, restaurants, shops, etc. A 2 km walk will bring you to one of the best beaches in the Galapagos: Tortuga Bay.
 Trips can be made to the Parte Alta, behind Puerto Ayora to visit the incredible lava tunnels, the tortoise reserve at Bellavista and the Gemelos, two twin craters.
-A paved road now crosses the island connecting the port with the main airport in the archipelago, on the island of Baltra.
+A paved road now crosses the island connecting the port with the main airport in the archipelago, on Baltra island.
 A five minute boat crossing between Baltra and Santa Cruz completes the bus journey.

 The best known site on this island is Post Office Bay where in the past sailors used to leave and receive their letters in a barrel to be delivered by other sailors coming or going to Europe and North America.
 Close to Post Office Bay is the place where the first families arrived to live in the Galapagos.
 Another famous part of the island is Punta Cormorant, a green olivine beach to see sea lions.

-The largest island in the Galapagos Archipelago and is over 100 km long and extremely narrow.
-Six volcanoes are found on Isabela, of which two are over 1.700 meters: Wolf and Cerro Azul.
+The largest island in the Galapagos Archipelago is over 100 km long and extremely narrow.
+Six volcanoes are found on Isabela, of which two are over 1.700 m of height: Wolf and Cerro Azul.
 The most commonly visited sites are Punta Garcia, Volcano Alcedo, Tagus Cove, Urbina Bay, some of the species observed are: blue footed boobies, flightless cormorant, Galapagos penguins and marine iguanas and turtles.

 Located on the western side of Isabela Island, it is one of the most volcanically active.
 The main volcano is 1.500 meters high with a diameter of 6.5 km and a depth of about 800 meters.
 Punta Espinoza is visited to see the black lava rock, mangroves, a variety of herons, yellow warblers, pelicans, frigates, the mangrove finch, petrels, shearwaters, penguin and marine iguanas.

-Located to the north–west of Santa Cruz Island.
-It is famous for its earlier human use, such as attempts to mine salt and its natural resources; a flamingo lagoon, lava flows at Sullivan Bay and fur seal grottos, to name a few.
-James Bay is the most visited point on the west side of the island for its salt crater (Puerto Egas, Sugarloaf Volcano (450 m), fur seal grottos and Espumilla Beach with its flamingo lagoon.
-On the east side of Santiago you will visit Sullivan Bay, famous for its conical volcano and for the study of various types of lava rock, some of which are as young as 90 years.
+Located to the North–West of Santa Cruz Island.
+It is famous for its earlier human use, such as attempts to mine salt and its natural resources: a flamingo lagoon, the lava that flows at Sullivan Bay, as well as fur seal grottos.
+James Bay is the most visited point on the west side of the island for its salt crater (Puerto Egas, Sugarloaf Volcano (450 m), fur seal grottos and Espumilla Beach, with its flamingo lagoon.
+On the East side of Santiago you will visit Sullivan Bay, famous for its conical volcano and for the study of various types of lava rock, some of which are as old as 90 years.

-A small island (10.5 km) in the shape of a horseshoe the interior bay is an old imploded volcano.
+A small island (10.5 km) in the shape of a horseshoe; the interior bay is an old imploded volcano.
 A wet landing on Darwin Bay beach starts your tour with colonies of frigates, red footed and masked boobies.
-Just behind the beach, one sees inland tide pools and outcrops of black rock and salt bushes, frequented by feeding wandering tattlers, turnstones, lava gulls and fiddler crabs.
+Just behind the beach, you will see inland tide pools and outcrops of black rock and salt bushes frequented by feeding wandering tattlers, turnstones, lava gulls and fiddler crabs.
 Flying around the cliffs one may see swallow tailed gulls, and on the beach a yellow warbler.
 Your second visit will be to Prince Phillip s Steps on the southern tip of Genovesa.